Image from CT data downloaded from http://graphics.stanford.edu/data/voldata/

 The math for all this is described quite admirably by Tom Malzbender’s paper Fourier Volume Rendering.

-I'm Mark VandeWettering, husband, proud father of a U.S. Airman, technical director at Pixar Animation Studios, telescope maker, computer science and math afficianado, an Extra class radio amateur licensed as K6HX, and all around geek.
+I'm Mark VandeWettering, husband, proud father of a U.S. Airman, grand dad of two beautiful grand daughters, technical director at Pixar Animation Studios, telescope maker, computer science and math afficianado, an Extra class radio amateur licensed as K6HX, and all around geek.
 I hope you enjoy my website.